Mojidrajaydeepgithub/-Arlington-Socioeconomic-Base-Pack/README.md

 Arlington Socioeconomic Base Pack

-This repository contains a clean, reproducible data pipeline for building the Arlington Socioeconomic Base Pack at the Census Tract level.
+This project builds a reproducible socioeconomic base pack for Arlington, Texas at the Census Tract level using only Python and public data sources - no GIS software required.
-It uses Python, U.S. Census ACS 2023 5-Year Estimates, TIGER/Line shapefiles, and OpenStreetMap (OSM) data.
+It combines data from the U.S. Census ACS 2023 5-Year Estimates, TIGER/Line tract geometries and OpenStreetMap (OSM) corridors.
-The project is designed for clarity, reusability, and team collaboration.

- Project Overview

-The pipeline automates:

-Pulling demographic and socioeconomic data from the U.S. Census Bureau API (ACS)

-Downloading and processing TIGER/Line shapefiles

-Cleaning, merging, and preparing datasets for analysis

-Exporting structured outputs ready for mapping and modeling